ketil-malde/medusa/README.md

    dataset, trying to automatically determine file types
  * [import.sh](import.sh) - calculates SHA-1 hashes, performs some
    further checks, and prompts the user before importing data into the repository
+ * [export.sh](export.sh) - calculates SHA-1 hashes, performs some
+   further checks, and prompts the user before importing data into the repository

 Services are contained in their own subdirectories in the [services](services) directory.
-Each subdir contains a script of the same name (plus a ".sh" extension) and optionally configuratoin files.
+Each subdir contains a script of the same name (plus a ".sh" extension) and optionally supporting or configuration files.

  * [xapian-index](services/xapian-index/) - builds a generic search index using xapian and omega